davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 southern California batholith [@Wood1997; @Saleeby2003; @Barbeau2005;
 @Chapman2012].

 The southernmost Sierra Nevada batholith is exhumed, with granitic rocks at the surface originating at shallow to medial crustal depths (2 to 4 kb pressure) in the bulk of the batholith grading towards deep crustal levels (10 kb) at its southernmost reaches [@Ague1988a; @Nadin2008].
-Seismic reflection imaging shows an effectively flat megathrust beneath the western Mojave plateau [@Yan2005] and dips of ~30ºN beneath the southernmost Sierra Nevada [@Malin1995].
-This inflection aligns with increasing exhumation of the batholith and is interpreted as a lateral ramp towards a "flat slab" beneath the Mojave province, atop which the southern California batholith was dispersed and truncated [@Saleeby2003; @Chapman2016b].
+Seismic imaging shows a strong reflector which is effectively flat beneath the western Mojave plateau [@Yan2005] and dips ~30ºN beneath the southernmost Sierra Nevada [@Malin1995].
+This inflection aligns with increasing exhumation of the batholith and is interpreted as the relict megathrust surface, with a lateral ramp towards a "flat slab" beneath the Mojave province, atop which the southern California batholith was dispersed and truncated [@Saleeby2003; @Chapman2016b].
 The Garlock fault [@fig:context] nucleated along this inflection during the early Miocene [@Saleeby2016].